Teamoh/jsKit/README.md

 # jsKit
-Just a collection of some useful methods.
+Just a collection of some useful JavaScript methods.